FarronF/limerick-council-meetings/meetings/2020/03/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 5th February 2020.md

 agreement.

-Councillor Galvin noted the response and requested a timeframe for the completion of the--- 3
+Councillor Galvin noted the response and requested a timeframe for the completion of the
+---
+3

 works.
 In replying, the Executive Engineer stated that subject to landowner agreement the